Insider's Guide: Carnegie Museums of Art and Natural History

 As arguably the first museum of contemporary art in the United States, Carnegie Museum of Art is one of the most dynamic major art institutions in America.
 The museum’s collection features over 34,000 works that emphasize art, architecture, photography, and design from the 19th century to the present.
 In addition, it houses the archive of more than 70,000 images by Pittsburgh photographer Charles “Teenie” Harris, whose work comprises one of the most detailed and intimate records of Black life in America.
 One of the four Carnegie Museums of Pittsburgh, Carnegie Museum of Art was founded by industrialist and philanthropist Andrew Carnegie in 1895.

-For the Holidays The Carnegie Museum of Art gets festive for the holiday season with their Neapolitan Presepio, an elaborate nativity scene recreated with miniature figures in a detailed 18th-century Naples panorama, a centuries-old tradition.
+The Carnegie Museum of Art gets festive for the holiday season with their Neapolitan Presepio, an elaborate nativity scene recreated with miniature figures in a detailed 18th-century Naples panorama, a centuries-old tradition.
 In the Hall of Architecture, the annual installation of the Carnegie Trees fills the hall with Fraser fir trees lit to perfection and glistening with festive decorations, lights and snow

 Fun Fact: Check out the Carnegie Museum of Natural’s TikTok channel for hilarious and informative museum-themed jokes and videos!

-Dinosaur Displays & More Featuring one of the world’s largest and finest dinosaur collections, Dinosaurs in Their Time has more than 230 objects including real fossils.
-The museum also is excited for the world premiere of Dinosaur Armor, on display now through 2021.
-This new exhibition features specimens, casts and artistic representations of prehistoric animals, and introduces visitors to the evolutionary development of body armor ranging over 500 million years of evolution.
+Featuring one of the world’s largest and finest dinosaur collections, Dinosaurs in Their Time has more than 230 objects including real fossils in dramatic constructions in their environments.
 And, don’t forget to snap a selfie with the beloved Pittsburgh icon Dippy the Dinosaur on your next visit!